“The media . . . tend to ignore broad social and economic policy issues because their complexity makes it difficult to simplify and dramatize them.”

 “A remarkable feature of the right-wing media ecosystem is how new it is.
 Out of all the outlets favored by Trump followers, only the New York Post existed when Ronald Reagan was elected president in 1980.
 By the election of Bill Clinton in 1992, only the Washington Times, Rush Limbaugh, and arguably Sean Hannity had joined the fray.
 Alex Jones of Infowars started his first outlet on the radio in 1996.
 Fox News was not founded until 1996.
 Breitbart was founded in 2007, and most of the other major nodes in the right-wing media system were created even later.”
 (12)

 This media ecosystem predominantly exists outside of traditional journalistic outlets; it operates with its own journalistic standards and draws stories from the conspiratorial fringes to the more prominent outlets like Fox News, which is owned by the Australian billionaire Murdoch family.
-Often immune from facts, this media ecosystem recycles conspiracy theories: climate change is a Chinese hoax; prominent Democrats were running a child pornography ring out of a pizza restaurant in Washington; Ukraine was behind the theft of Democratic emails, and the server in question was hidden somewhere in that country; millions of illegal immigrants regularly voted in recent American elections; Barack Obama’s birth certificate was forged, and he wasn’t really born in Hawaii; a Democratic National Committee staffer stole the Democratic emails in 2016—not the Russians, as U.S. intelligence agencies concluded—and then was murdered for it, and so on.
+Often immune from facts, this media ecosystem recycles conspiracy theories: the COVID-19 pandemic is a hoax designed to promote government surveillance and control; prominent Democrats were running a child pornography ring out of the (nonexistent) basement of a pizzeria in Washington; Ukraine was behind the theft of Democratic emails, and the server in question was hidden somewhere in that country; millions of illegal immigrants regularly voted in recent American elections; Barack Obama’s birth certificate was forged, and he wasn’t really born in Hawaii; a Democratic National Committee staffer stole the Democratic emails in 2016—not the Russians, as U.S. intelligence agencies concluded—and then was murdered for it, and so on.
 (13) This conservative media ecosystem serves as a well of animosity for Democratic politicians and a protective cushion for Republican office holders.
 Its alternate reality empowers and normalizes what, in the past, were ideas that only existed at the fringes of American political culture.
+Fox News, and the umbrella of other conservative media outlets like Breitbart, Newsmax, and OAN, promote hate and can convince people that the only way to save democracy is to destroy it.
+Kevin Drum put it this way:

 - William E. Hudson, American Democracy in Peril.
 Eight Challenges to America’s Future.
 Sixth edition.
 Washington, D.C.: CQ Press, 2010.
 Page 194.